Skip to main content

 Exceptional team fostering a differentiated culture

 At Dyne we are committed to attracting, retaining, and developing our employees (Dynamos) through comprehensive initiatives centered on enhancing engagement in our business and culture.
-As of the end of 2023, we employed approximately 140 Dynamos.
+As of the end of 2024, we employed approximately 187 Dynamos.

-We also have a number of initiatives designed to ensure frequent communication and engagement with employees, including regular all company meetings, 411 or “Lunch ‘n Learn” sessions led by internal and external experts and periodic roundtable discussions with senior management.
+We also have a number of initiatives designed to ensure frequent communication and engagement with employees, including regular all company meetings, Dyne 411 or “Lunch ‘n Learn” sessions led by internal and external experts and periodic roundtable discussions with senior management.

 As part of our efforts to develop the next generation of leaders in life sciences, we offer internships and co-op positions across Dyne.
-In 2023, we hosted 15 interns and co-ops.
+In 2024, we hosted 10 interns and co-ops.

 Our Core Values